hamitzor/via-qbe-module/README.md

-For all videos that comes into our system, a some operations will be done for "Search by Example" feature of VIA Application.
+For all videos that comes into our system, some operations will be done for "Search by Example" feature of VIA Application.
 These operations consist of:
 Extracting Frames from Videos
 Extracting Features from Frames